Teen Depression: Causes, Symptoms and Treatment

 What is Teen Depression?

 Teen depression is a mental health condition that makes a person feel persistently sad, empty, or hopeless.
-It goes beyond the normal ups and downs of emotions and can affect a person’s daily life, relationships, and overall well-being.
-It can make even simple tasks feel overwhelming and drain the enjoyment out of them.
+It goes beyond the regular ups and downs of emotions and affects a personโ€™s daily life, relationships, and overall well-being.
+Teen depression makes even simple tasks feel overwhelming and drain the enjoyment out of them.

-What are the Causes of Teen Depression
+What Are the Causes of Teen Depression?

-The causes of teen depression are complex and can involve a combination of biological, psychological, and environmental factors.
-Here are some common contributing factors:
+The causes of teen depression are complex and involve a combination of biological, psychological, and environmental factors.

-1. Biological factors
+1. Biological Factors

-Changes in brain chemistry, hormones, and genetics can influence a teenager’s susceptibility to depression.
-A family history of depression or other mental health disorders can also increase the risk.
-Genes e are some of the most common factors when it comes to mental health issues and can influence triggers for teen depression.
+Changes in brain chemistry, hormones, and genetics influence a teenagerโ€™s susceptibility to depression.
+A family history of depression or other mental health disorders also increases the risk.
+Genes are some of the most common factors when it comes to mental health issues and influence triggers for teen depression.

 2. Psychological factors